Skip to content

 Introduction

-The Fetch HTTP package provides a modern, flexible HTTP client for PHP applications.
+The Fetch HTTP package provides a modern, flexible HTTP client for PHP applications, bringing JavaScript's fetch API experience to PHP.
 It features a fluent interface, extensive configuration options, and robust error handling, making it ideal for consuming APIs and working with web services.

 Key Components

-The package is comprised of two main classes:
+The package is comprised of several main components:

 Client